 Emirates newly delivered and refurbished B777s feature only 6 First Class suites arranged in 1-1-1 layout: 2 window suites on each side and 2 suites in the middle aisle (instead of 4 middle seats in the older B777 First Class cabins).
 The suites are so large that they have ample space to change in the privacy of your suite even after the bed has been made.

-The soft leather seat reclines into a fully flat bed that can be placed in a ‘zero-gravity‘ position inspired by NASA technology, giving a feeling of relaxation and weightlessness.
+The soft leather seat reclines into a flatbed that can be placed in a ‘zero-gravity‘ position inspired by NASA technology, giving a feeling of relaxation and weightlessness.

 To ensure all First Class passengers have a view, Emirates introduced the industry’s first virtual windows for the two suites located in the middle aisle.
 These virtual windows project the view from outside the aircraft using real-time camera technology.
 Wow!
 This is probably the first plane where I would prefer an aisle seat over a window seat.

 In the window suites, binoculars are available for passengers who want to explore the sky outside their windows.
-Passengers can easily communicate with the cabin crew, or request for room service using a video call function.
+Passengers can easily communicate with the cabin crew or request room service using a video call function.
 The suites also come with a service window where passengers can be served drinks and canapes undisturbed.

 The in-flight entertainment experience is enhanced with brand new Bowers & Wilkins Active Noise Cancelling E1 headphones.
 These headphones were designed exclusively for Emirates to ensure the sound was optimized for the First Class cabin.

 Each suite is fitted with an inspiration kit that features a luxury Byredo skincare collection.